lightbug-io/docs/terminology/billing.md

 If no credits are available of the required type, one of the below options will occur:
 - The plan will be purchased automatically, and added to the pool, if the account is pre pay and has billing details set up.
-- The plan will be automatically allocated, and billed in the next invoice, if the account is post pay and the device is ont he post pay account.
+- The plan will be automatically allocated, and billed in the next invoice, if the account is post pay and the device is on the post pay account.
 - The device will be deactivated, if the account is pre pay and has no billing details set up, and no remaining plan credits are available.

 This pool is shared between all devices on the account.